-Emily Hong is a junior from Wakefield, MA, pursuing a double major in Economics and Business.
+Emily Hong is a senior from Wakefield, MA, pursuing a double major in Economics and Business.
 On campus, she is Treasurer for the Brandeis Asisan American Students Association and dedicates much of her time securing free food at all BAASA events!
 Moreover she loves being part of the culture club community, connecting with part of her identity as well as spreading awareness for AAPI social & political issues.
 She is the PR Coordinator for the Brandeis Student Consultancy and Assistant Treasurer at the Student Union.
-This past summer she interned at Mirror Placement, a local firm in Concord, MA.
+She has interned at Mirror Placement, a local firm in Concord, MA.

 She deliberated long and hard about what to major in and chose Economics because it balances quantitative and social sides, making it easy to relate to real world problems.
 She looks forward to answering questions other students may have about deciding on a major.
 As a UDR, she hopes to be a great resource to new and returning students by organizing useful/relevant events for all!